 NEIWPCC also coordinates an UST, LUST, and State Fund Workgroup; publishes LUSTLine, a national bulletin on tanks issues; and provides critical assistance to member states working to develop federally required training programs for UST owners and operators.
 NEIWPCC is also working with state and EPA staff to develop and provide UST inspector training opportunities for state programs nationwide.

-For more information, contact Tom Groves, NEIWPCC’s director of wastewater and onsite programs.
+For more information, contact Christina Stringer, NEIWPCC’s director of wastewater and onsite programs.

 NEIWPCC produces publications and resources for both environmental professionals and the public.
 A number of these focus on wastewater and onsite topics and are listed below.
 A complete list of all our technical publications are located here.